puppeteer/puppeteer/docs/api.md

 #### frame.isDetached()
 - returns: <[boolean]>

-Returns `true` if the frame has being detached, or `false` otherwise.
+Returns `true` if the frame has been detached, or `false` otherwise.

 #### frame.name()
 - returns: <[string]>